Firedrake/postscript-libraries/README.md

 * all

-Given a list and a function, return `true` if all of the values of the function applied to a list member are true, otherwise `false`.
+Given an array and a function, return `true` if all of the values of the function applied to a list member are true, otherwise `false`.

     [ 1 2 3 4 ] { 0 gt } all → true
     [ 1 2 3 4 ] { 1 eq } all → false

 * any

-Given a list and a function, return `true` if any of the values of the function applied to a list member are true, otherwise `false`.
+Given an array and a function, return `true` if any of the values of the function applied to a list member are true, otherwise `false`.

     [ 1 2 3 4 ] { 0 eq } any → false
     [ 1 2 3 4 ] { 1 eq } any → true

 * listmax, listmin

-Given a list, return the maximum or minimum value in it.
+Given an array, return the maximum or minimum value in it.
 (This uses the non-standard two-argument `max` and `min` extensions in GhostScript.)

+* unique

+Given an array which may have duplicate elements, return an array with no duplicates.
+(In arbitrary order.)

 ## juliandate